langchr86/pico-bubble-towers/README.md

 -----------

 This is not the usual tower defence game you are used to.
-Sure, you have to build towers to defend against enemy waves.
-And also earn cash by destroying enemies to update your towers.
+Sure, you have to build towers to defend against enemy waves and also earn cash by destroying enemies to update your towers.

 What is special here is that we not only can build defence towers to destroy enemies but also to define the path the enemies can take.